1999 Iranian student protests: Aftermath

-Several students and activists involved in the demonstration such as Manouchehr Mohammadi, Ahmad Batebi, Roozbeh Farahanipour, Farokh Shafiei, Hassan Zarezadeh Ardeshir, Who's row Saif, Farzin Mokhber and Bahram Namazi were arrested.
+Several students and activists involved in the demonstration such as Manouchehr Mohammadi, Ahmad Batebi, Roozbeh Farahanipour, Farokh Shafiei, Hassan Zarezadeh Ardeshir, Khosrow Seif, Farzin Mokhber and Bahram Namazi were arrested.
 Of those students, Akbar Mohammadi died during a hunger strike while protesting against his prison sentence; Human Rights Watch called his death "suspicious" and demanded an investigation.
 Heshmat Tabarzadi, viewed by the Iranian government as one of the leaders of the protests, was arrested and spent nine years in Evin Prison, including two in solitary confinement.
 According to the Middle East Eye, a lecturer in the U.K argued that the impact of the 1999 student protests became apparent 10 years later during the 2009 Green Movement.

 2009 anniversary protests

 July 9, 2009, protest march in Tehran.

 On 9 July 2009, "18 Tir" anniversary protests were scheduled for many cities in Iran and other cities worldwide.
 Time reported that thousands marched through the central districts of Tehran to commemorate the July 1999 student protests, and to protest the June 2009 presidential election.

 Early on during the protest, Amnesty International reported: "At least 200 demonstrators are reported to have gathered along Enghlab Avenue, around the gates of Tehran University, only to be confronted by a large presence of anti-riot police and plain-clothed security officials, possibly including members of the notorious Basij militia, who used baton charges and tear gas to disperse them."

 After dark, clashes continued and rubbish was set ablaze.

 "The demonstrators made a moral point.
 They told the government in no uncertain terms they are still there and not going away," said an Iranian analyst who witnessed the mayhem.

 The Australian reported: "The millions of Iranians who no longer dare to demonstrate have not gone away either.
 They are channelling their anger into a campaign of civil disobedience.
 Apart from shouting 'God is great' from their rooftops every night, they have started writing Mr Mousavi's name on banknotes, boycotting government banks and goods advertised on state television and turning on all their electrical appliances at the same time to try to overload the electricity grid."